 Technical Introduction to Convier

-Convier runs as a Docker container entirely within your organization’s environment, e.g., as an App Service or Virtual Machine in Azure or on-premises using providers like VMware or Citrix.
-No data leaves your network, and Convier does not store or copy any data: all data is fetched from your existing databases and services on demand.
-Convier also does not require a database, as configuration is stored locally.
-Convier runs in your existing Azure tenant/organization.
+Convier is a webapp served by a Java HTTP server that runs as a single Docker container within your organization’s environment, e.g., as an App Service.
+No data leaves your network, and Convier does not require to store or copy any data to operate: all data is fetched from your existing databases and services on demand.
+Data is stored together with saved reports.
+Reports, if configured, are stored in your existing CRM, or in a database of your choice.
+Convier also does not require a database server, as configuration is stored locally.
+Convier runs in your existing Azure tenant/organization or equivalent.

 Getting Started